 Parent participation has increased by 10% compared to the prior year.
 Parents have been actively logging in online to School Site Council and ELAC meetings, additionally parents have begun to attend onsite events.
 We are also continuing to survey parents to gather stakeholder input.
 We have increased parental involvement by establishing 1:1 device for our students which provides parents with the convenience and accessibility to attend parent meetings online and receive notifications of upcoming events.
 Parent input is readily accepted and infused into our board-level decisions in the form of surveys, personal calls, text and emails.
-Parents have requested in our most recent survey that we utilize text messaging as the number one contact option.
-Also, in the schools most recent survey 98% of parents stated that they are well informed of school activities and events including meetings.
+Parents have requested in our most recent survey that we no substantial change.